PHES-ODM/PHES-ODM-Mapper/README.md

 ### Performance

 Depending on the size of your dataset and the performance of your computer, mapping can be very time consuming.
-For example, mapping a NWSS dataset with 650,000 rows to ODM v2 can result in output of over 30,000,000 rows, and can take 15 hours or more to complete.
+For example, mapping a NWSS dataset with 650,000 rows to ODM v2 can result in output of over 30,000,000 rows, and can take 15 hours or more to complete on a high-end computer.
 Smaller datasets can be mapped in a matter of minutes.
 The most time consuming steps are the "Initial Mapping" and "Generating IDs" steps.

 ### CLI Arguments